simongravelle/PEGgenerator/README.md

 ### Description

-Python scripts for generating a single all-atom PEG molecule with a number Nseg of monomer.
+Python scripts for generating a single all-atom PEG (-OH terminated) or PEG (-CH3 terminated) molecule with a number Nseg of monomer.
 The charmm36 force field is used, and the output is readable by GROMACS and LAMMPS.